Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 This Snowflake Quickstart introduces you to the basics of using Snowflake together with Dataiku Cloud as part of a Data Science project.
 We’ll be highlighting some of the well-integrated functionalities between the two technologies.
 It is designed specifically for use with the [Snowflake free 30-day trial](https://trial.snowflake.com), and the Dataiku Cloud free trial version via Snowflake’s Partner Connect.

+The use case: Recent advancements in generative AI have made it easy to apply for jobs.
+But be careful!
+Scammers have also been known to create fake job applications in the hopes of stealing personal information.
+Let’s see if you — with Dataiku & Snowflake's help — can spot a real job posting from a fake one!

+> aside positive
+>
+>  **About the data:** <br> The data for this quickstart comes from a Kaggle dataset of ~18000 job descriptions, out of which about 800 are fake.
+These are fairly simple datasets, once you have completed the lab you could consider enriching the project with additional data.

 ### Prerequisites

 - Use of the Snowflake free 30-day trial environment
 - Basic knowledge of SQL, and database concepts and objects

 ### What You'll Learn